The Renaissance period art is considered one of the most essential art periods. Renaissance Art was known to be a time of “rebirth.”

 High Renaissance Art flourished for about 35 years, from the early 1490s to 1526.
 The High Renaissance revolved around three towering artistic figures: Leonardo da Vinci (1452 to 1519).
 Michelangelo (1475 to 1564), and Raphael (1483 to 1520).

-Here are some ways that Leonardo da Vinci, Michelangelo, and Raphael influence the High Renaissance period of art:
+Here are some ways that Leonardo da Vinci, Michelangelo, and Raphael influenced the High Renaissance period of art:

-- Leonardo da Vinci (1452 to 1519) – Leonardo da Vinci was the ultimate Renaissance man, a genius who spent his days and hours studying art and other studies such as medicine, science, and inventions; there was nothing that he would not study or learn.
-He relentlessly studied autonomy, the nature of light, and the structure of plant and animal life, so he had little time to paint; the art he did create is considered Renaissance masterpieces.
+- Leonardo da Vinci (1452 to 1519) was the ultimate Renaissance man, a genius who spent his days and hours studying art and other studies such as medicine, science, and inventions; there was nothing he could not study or learn.
+He relentlessly studied autonomy, the nature of light, and the structure of plant and animal life, so he had little time to paint; the art he created is considered a Renaissance masterpiece.

-- Raphael (1483 to 1520) – Raphael was an artistic genius that created work that perfectly expressed the Classical spirit of harmony, beauty, and serene.
+- Raphael (1483 to 1520) was an artistic genius who created work that perfectly expressed the Classical spirit of harmony, beauty, and serenity.
 He was a very influential Renaissance artist who also painted many masterpieces.

 Here are a few aspects of the High Renaissance: